Coding Contest FAQs

 - Are there any other prizes than 1st, 2nd, and 3rd place?

 - Yes.
-There will be a number of other prizes awarded throughout the competition day.
-You will need to attend the awards night to accept your prize(s).
+There will be a number of other prizes awarded throughout the competition day and awards night.

 - Will we be required to use a specific technology?